Deathraymind/obsidian/pages/Java Notes.md

 	  ```
 	- we have to cast x to an int manually in this expression in order to add 2 and store it in an int
 - String to intager casting
-	- Intagers and strings are not compatable to be casted so we must use wrapper classes like such
+	- Integers/primitives and strings/references are not compatible to be casted so we must use wrapper classes like such
 	- ```
 	  String x = "1";

 	  int y = (int)x + 2;
 	  ```
-		- In this we have a class which is a referebce type called
+		- In this we have a class which is a reference type called Integer. and in this we have a methode called